ncbi/histonedb/README.md

 If youe need to update or rebuild the database, e.g. if a new variant is discovered, you must rerun steps 4-8 adding the --force parameter after each command to make sure everything gets updated.

 ## Adding new variants ##
-1) Collect representative sequences and create seed alignments using any methods you wish.
+1) Collect representative sequences of the new variant and create seed alignments using any method you wish.
 Please read our [paper](manuscript/paper.md) for more info on how we collected the sequences and aligned them.

 2) Place seed alignments in appropriate static directory:
 ```
 static/browse/seeds/[HISTONE_TYPE]/[VARIANT].fasta
 ```
 3) Follow update instructions

+4) If this is a new variant, please let us know by creating a pull request, a new issue (enhancement), or emailing us.

 ## Run ##